|

 solvers.c, rhs.c, poisson.c, Particle*, Boundaries*),SimCtx or UserCtx only when ownership is clear,Cross-layer reminder:

-setup.c / io.c option ingestion should also update:scripts/audit_ingress_manifest.jsondocs/pages/15_Config_Ingestion_Map.mdtest_config_regressions.py / test_cli_smoke.py)High-value checks during development:
+setup.c / io.c option ingestion should also update:tests/tooling/audit_ingress_manifest.jsondocs/pages/15_Config_Ingestion_Map.mdtest_config_regressions.py / test_cli_smoke.py)High-value checks during development:

 DisplayBanner summary (BCs, modes, solver selection),ProfilingLogTimestepSummary),picurv validate before solver execution.Additional fast diagnostics: